zlatnaspirala/visual-ts-game-engine/readme.md

  - `Out of space` - 2021
 ## Current Version  `Lake of fire` 2022

-#### 2d canvas game engine based on Matter.js 2D physics engine for the web.
+#### 2d canvas game engine based on Matter.js 2D physics engine for the web supported with backend node.js/mongoDB and visual GUI tool 2d map creator/python3.

-  I use my own concept: `take lib for the great benefits`.
+  I use my own concept: `take lib only for the great benefits`.
 It means that i import only staff that i can't make in proper way in proper time, all other coming from head.
 For example `Physics` was imported in role of npm package for typescript matter.js/ts variant and i keep dependency healthy.
 In networking aspect i use full-duplex connection under web-rtc protocol.
 Pretty nice working combination of physics and realtime-multiplayer connetions.
 PeerToPeer used for game-play